Access to Information

 Yes, you can appeal against the determination.
 Complete a Request for Review Application and paying a $40 review fee.
 You may also obtain a Request for Review Application form by visiting the City of Parrmatta at at 126 Church St Parramatta or call the Right to Information Officer on 9806 5313.

-The Review Application Form together with any supporting documentation is forwarded to City of Parramatta’s Interim General Manager to review the Right to Information Officer’s determination.
+The Review Application Form together with any supporting documentation is forwarded to City of Parramatta’s Chief Executive Officer to review the Right to Information Officer’s determination.
 Within 15 working days, you will receive a formal response with your requested documents or further explanation on why the documents have been withheld.

 You may appeal to either the NSW Information Commissioner or the Administrative Decisions Tribunal.
-GIPA legislation only allows appeal to these bodies if you have made an initial GIPA Access to Information - Formal Application Form and sought a Request for Review of determination.
+GIPA legislation only allows appeal to these bodies if you have made a formal GIPA request and sought a Request for Review of determination.

 How can I obtain a property owners name and address?